Cathryn Bock

 Research Interests

 Dr. Bock's primary research interest is focused on explaining the disparately high rates of prostate cancer incidence, aggressiveness, and mortality among African American men in order to inform measures that could reduce these disparities.
 Her focus is primarily on genetic and environmental risk factors and their interactions.
-She is currently the PI of a DOD-funded study examining the role of microRNAs in prostate cancer risk, aggressiveness, and PSA relapse in a cohort of African American and European American men recently diagnosed with prostate cancer at the time of study entry.
-She will be examining both plasma levels of candidate microRNAs as well as genetic variation in genes encoding micrRNAs as well as genes involved in microRNA regulation.
+She is the faculty advisor for Cancer Prevention, Screening, and Connections to Care for the Karmanos Cancer Institute office of Community Outreach and Engagemen.
+She was the PI of a DOD-funded study examining the role of microRNAs in prostate cancer risk, aggressiveness, and PSA relapse in a cohort of African American and European American men recently diagnosed with prostate cancer at the time of study entry.
+She is examining both plasma levels of candidate microRNAs as well as genetic variation in genes encoding micrRNAs as well as genes involved in microRNA regulation.
 She is also interested in admixture mapping as a method for disease susceptibility gene identification, and has completed a prostate cancer admixture mapping project in a sample of African American men.
-Dr. Bock is also an investigator with the Women's Health initiative, and is involved in several projects, including a gene-environment interaction study of statin use and breast cancer, and another study of micronutrients and kidney cancer.
-Dr. Bock is affiliated with the Metropolitan Detroit Cancer Surveillance System (MDCSS), a SEER site, and collaborates with investigators using MDCSS and SEER data on a wide variety of research questions.
+Dr. Bock is affiliated with the Metropolitan Detroit Cancer Surveillance System (MDCSS), and collaborates with investigators using MDCSS data on a wide variety of cancer research questions.